24 Jul Contractor Chaos

 You might think of contractors as gardeners or cleaners, but many providers now rely on them for direct client care—like nursing, physiotherapy, or personal care—especially in regional areas or when short-staffed.

-Under the new Aged Care Act, these contractors are now seen as “associate providers.”
-Even though they don’t work for you directly, you’re responsible for what they do.
+Under the new Aged Care Act, contractors with an agreement with a provider to deliver services on their behalf are called “Associated Providers.”
+Even though they don’t work for you directly, you’re responsible for what they – or their staff- do.

 That means:

-- You should know exactly when they check in, what they do, and have access to service notes or photos.
+- You should know exactly when Associated Providers check in, what they do, and have access to service notes or photos.

 How VIPS Care Helps

 VIPS Care’s smart software is designed to help.
-From contractor checks and agreements to rostering, service delivery, note-taking, invoicing, and reconciliation—it’s all built in.
-You’ll know if a contractor is late, and your team can follow up before anyone is left without care.
+From recording checks and agreements to rostering, service delivery, note-taking, invoicing, and reconciliation—it’s all built in.
+You’ll know if an Associated Provider is late, and your team can follow up before anyone is left without care.

-Contractor care is now your responsibility.
+Contractor care – whether through Associated Providers or self-managed contractors- is now your responsibility.
 Let us help you manage it the right way.